 - Prepare the structure: When working with laminates, make sure that you take precautions to minimize the risk of high humidity and flooding conditions.
 This includes doing things like making sure that all of your gutters and downspouts are clean and in good working order.
 You also want to make sure that all drains and surface levels direct rainwater away from the structure.

 - Plastic sheet test: This is a fairly simple test to check for moisture in the concrete slab.
 Cut plastic garbage bags into squares, and then tape them to the floor in various places around the basement.
 Then leave them for three days.
 At the end of that time, lift the squares to see if moisture has accumulated on the bottom of the plastic.
 If it has, your basement may be too moist for a laminate flooring installation.

 More advanced moisture tests use chemicals to detect the presence of liquids.
 Others require you to chisel a hole into the concrete and use an electric meter to take a reading.
 All of these tests have varying degrees of accuracy and should be undertaken multiple times in multiple places throughout the basement.

-Preparation: You should only install laminate on a concrete basement subfloor which was poured 60 days or more prior to the work.
+- Preparation: You should only install laminate on a concrete basement subfloor which was poured 60 days or more prior to the work.
 Newer concrete will still be losing moisture that can affect your flooring installation.
-You also need to keep the installation environment at a steady 60 to 75 degrees Fahrenheit, with 35 percent to 50 percent humidity or less for a minimum of 15 days prior to starting the installation.
+You also need to keep the installation environment at a steady 60 F to 75 F, with 35% to 50% humidity or less for a minimum of 15 days prior to starting the installation.